Meet our Team!

 Co-Facilitator of Disability (Is Not a Bad Word)

-I’m Caroline (they/she), a 24 year old, non-binary, multiracial individual.
+I’m Caroline (they/she), a non-binary, multiracial individual.
 I have lived experience with mental illness/neurodivergence.
 I have a Bachelor of Sciences degree in Psychology from the University of Central Florida.
 I am recently certified as a Certified Recovery Peer Specialist in the state of Florida.
 In my personal time, I enjoy creating art, creative writing, reading, listening to music, thrift shopping, learning about spirituality/astrology, being in nature, and partaking in mindful movement (aerial yoga and Lyra).

 Co-Facilitator of Disabled Babes Book Club